Dr Amore Minayora

 About me

-Amore joined UWE in 2021 as Senior Lecturer in International Business after completing Ph.D. and Research Fellowship at the University of Birmingham.
-Her Ph.D. explores firm competitiveness in the project-based industry in which she analysed three different levels of micro, meso, and macro relationships in the shipbuilding project to conceptualise the governance of project-based value chains (P-GVCs).
+Amore joined UWE in 2021 as a Senior Lecturer in International Business, following the completion of her PhD and a Research Fellowship at the University of Birmingham.
+Her doctoral research examined firm competitiveness in the project-based industry, with a particular focus on shipbuilding industry.
+She investigates micro-, meso-, and macro-level relationships in shipbuilding projects to conceptualise the governance of highly-customised global value chains.

-Prior to joining UWE, Amore worked with the University of Oxford (Technology and Management Centre for Development) where she led the qualitative part of the IDMODEL investigation - Inclusive Digital Business Model funded by ESRC.
-Based on the project rollout in the UK, China, and Bangladesh, it is argued that an innovative digital technology-based business model helps social enterprises through the development of a mobile application called Haate Haat (available on Google Play Store).
-The app enabled the marginalised, especially women, to generate income and start an entrepreneurial journey with minimum capital.
+Prior to joining UWE, Amore worked with the University of Oxford (Technology and Management Centre for Development), where she led the qualitative component of the ESRC-funded IDMODEL project (Inclusive Digital Business Model).
+Drawing on fieldwork in the UK, China, and Bangladesh, the study found that innovative, technology-driven business models can enable the growth of social enterprises.
+As part of this project, a mobile application called Haate Haat was developed to support marginalised communities in starting entrepreneurial ventures with minimal capital (available on the Google Play Store).

-Amore presented her research at various international academic conferences including the British Academy of Management (BAM) and the Academy of International Business (AIB) among others.
-Her paper titled 'The bigger the better?
-Firm-based analysis of growth and innovation within the shipbuilding industry in Indonesia' won the best paper award at the International Conference on Management in Emerging Markets.
-Prior to joining academia, she spent a few years working in the oil and gas sector in Indonesia.
+Amore has presented her research at a range of international academic conferences, including the British Academy of Management (BAM) and the Academy of International Business (AIB).
+Her paper, “The Bigger the Better?
+Firm-Based Analysis of Growth and Innovation within the Shipbuilding Industry in Indonesia”, received the Best Paper Award at the International Conference on Management in Emerging Markets.

 Area of expertise